 If you really want to knock the socks off your party guests, whip up a batch of these mac and cheese cupcakes.
-Featuring truffle oil, parmesan cheese, and Cabot Seriously Sharp Cheddar, these cupcakes are to die for.
+Featuring truffle oil, parmesan cheese, and Cabot Seriously Sharp Cheddar, Cabot 3 Year Cheddar, and Cabot Habanero Cheddar, these cupcakes are to die for.
 They're perfect for any party or potluck occasion—and don't be surprised when guests ask for seconds!
 You can bake them right in a regular cupcake tray and the portions are perfect for sharing.
 These cheesy, delicately crunchy treats are a great way to get fun and creative for your next party hors d'oeuvre.
 Once the tray has been cleared, be sure to rate and review the recipe.
 We would love to hear how everyone enjoyed the dish!

-Our Cabot Seriously Sharp Cheddar complements Gruyere, Parmigiano Reggiano, and Cabot Hot Habanero Cheddar for a perfect blend of cheeses. ⅔ cups of cornbread stuffing provide the perfect base for these scrumptious treats and give the cupcakes the feel of classic comfort food.
+Our Cabot Seriously Sharp Cheddar or 3 Year Cheddar cheese compliments Gruyere, Parmigiano Reggiano, and Cabot Hot Habanero Cheddar for a perfect blend of cheeses. ⅔ cups of cornbread stuffing provide the perfect base for these scrumptious treats and give the cupcakes the feel of classic comfort food.
 To really bring out the gourmet flavor, add 1 tablespoon of truffle oil.
 Let the mac and cheese cupcakes cool before removing from the muffin tin, then serve them up and watch them fly off the plate!

 When it's time to get serious about your party foods, you can't go wrong with mac and cheese cupcakes.
 Easy to bake and share, these decadent snacks are sure to be a hit!
 Once you've given them a try, we would love to hear from you.
 Please rate and review the recipe and feel free to share any signature variations you put on the dish to make it extra special.